 Controlling user permissions on a user level is useful when you want to change the capabilities of a specific user.

 For example, say you have a group of ten authors writing for your blog.
 Each author sticks to the publishing schedule that you have developed for your writing team, except one.
 That particular author does not understand WordPress correctly and frequently publishes articles on the wrong day or time.
 Rather than remove them from the author role or create a completely new user role for them, you can simply remove the permission that allows them to publish posts.

-A basic settings page can be found within the settings area for User Role Editor.
-Settings include displaying the administrator user role within User Role Editor, showing capabilities in a more readable form (rather than the PHP function names), and showing capabilities that have since been deprecated (i.e. capabilities that have been superseded by more relevant capabilities).
+A basic settings page can be found at Settings – User Role Editor.
+Settings include displaying the administrator user role within User Role Editor (kinda dangerous), showing capabilities in a more readable form (rather than the PHP function names), and showing capabilities that have been deprecated (i.e. capabilities that have been superseded by more relevant capabilities).

 The default roles settings page lets you define what user role users are assigned when they sign up to your website.
-This can be useful if you are using a forum plugin such as bbPress, but be careful about changing the default user role from subscriber on normal blogs and websites, as you will give permissions to anyone who signs up.
-On most setups, it is safer to manually upgrade users to the desired user role instead.
+This can be useful if you are using a forum plugin such as bbPress, but be careful about changing the default user role from subscriber on normal blogs and websites.
+These will give that role’s permissions to anyone who signs up for your site.
+In general, it is safer to manually upgrade users to the desired user role instead.

 If you have ever felt the need to expand your site’s functionality, there’s a good chance you’ll feel restricted by the default capabilities of WordPress user roles.
 Bringing on new people and responsibilities can be a bit difficult within the standard bounds.
 So I encourage you to give User Role Editor a try.
 It gives you complete control of the WordPress user system and will help you manage your users in whatever way you see fit.
 It’s really made a difference for me, and I think if you tinker with it a bit, you’ll find that your site can flow just a little more smoothly than it already does.